network-digital-twin/ROSS-Network-Model/README.md

+# How to run (George's way cause nothing else worked)

+Follow the instructions to install ROSS and build it.
+Build ROSS and Phold and ensure Phold runs.

+Symnlink the model directory of this repo into the modeld directory of ROSS.
+Copy the Cmakelist of Phold into the model dir of this repo.

+In the copied cmake file, change the sources and the executable name match the current ones.

+Rebuild ROSS and this model will be build along with it.

 # Introduction

 This is an example model for use with [ROSS](http://github.com/carothersc/ROSS), the parallel discrete event simulation system at Rensselaer Polytechnic Institute.